isomerpages/moe-sthildassec/index.md

   - infopic:
       title: Sec 1 Registration
       id: infopic
-      description: Click the link below for more information about the S1 registration process and appeal matters.
-Please complete the online form by 19 Dec 2024 12 PM.
-Thank you
+      description: Click the link below to learn more about the S1 registration process and appeal matters.
+Kindly complete the online form by 19 December 2024, 12 PM.
+Thank you!
       button: Sec 1 registration page
       url: https://go.gov.sg/shss-sec1-regn
       image: /images/Welcome_to_SHSS___1_.jpg